Updated Mar 30, 2026

 The shift to online learning necessitated by COVID-19 brought significant change to computer science teaching, prompting staff and students to engage in continuous digital adjustment.
 This transition was not just about swapping physical classrooms for virtual ones; it required rethinking pedagogic strategies to ensure engagement and learning outcomes were not compromised (see blended learning best practices from the perspective of students).
 For instance, traditional lectures were transformed into interactive webinars, while practical coding sessions moved to platforms that support real-time collaboration and feedback.

-Student surveys and text analysis helped gauge the effectiveness of these formats.
-They surfaced where to prioritise improvements: more interaction, less isolation, and better support for younger cohorts who tended to be more negative.
+Student surveys and text analysis, central to a strong student voice approach and often supported by text analysis software for education teams, helped gauge the effectiveness of these formats.
+They surfaced where to prioritise improvements: more interaction, less isolation, and better support for computer science students, especially for younger cohorts who tended to be more negative.
 Computer science students expressed a mixed response.
-While some appreciated flexibility and on‑demand access, others felt a disconnection from their learning community, which affected motivation and engagement.
+While some appreciated flexibility and on‑demand access, others felt a disconnection from their learning community, echoing student feedback on remote learning in computer science that highlights the same trade-offs.

 Addressing these challenges required a balanced approach.
 It was not solely about technological solutions; it also meant building deliberate touchpoints for community and support.